jming422/birdie/README.md

 Easily balances group outing expenses among friends, so that everybody gets to make the fewest money transfers as possible among one another, just at the end of the outing.

+There's no access control or anything, so you could totally enter your friend's already used name and impersonate them if you want.
+The server will be fine, but I'm not making any calls about what that'll do to your friendship 😉

 Named after the thing you play badminton with, which is also called a "shuttle" :)

 ## Secrets